TurtlewareAU/homelab-docs/Homelab/HashiCorp - Vault/Setup a new secret.md

-Login in to the vault ui via the servername:8200/ui
+Login in to the vault ui via the servername:8200/ui with the correct root token, this will allow you to perform all of the steps necessary to add a  new secret.
+Click on the secrets link and you will be shown the cubbyhole, and secret sections.
+Cubbyhole is only visible to the l